 Scores cleared to leave Tenerife hotel on coronavirus lockdown

-Some 130 guests were cleared on Thursday to leave a Tenerife hotel placed on lockdown after four cases of the coronavirus were detected there, but Spanish authorities did little to allay concerns of the close to 600 tourists who will remain there.
-On the third day of the H10 Costa Adeje Palace Hotel's lockdown, only the widespread presence of protective masks gave a glimpse of how unreal life has become for those inside the compound.
+Some 130 guests were cleared on Thursday to leave a Tenerife hotel placed on lockdown after four cases of the coronavirus were detected there, but there were no signs that would happen soon while authorities scrambled to address the situation.
+On the third day of the H10 Costa Adeje Palace Hotel's lockdown, only the widespread presence of protective masks gave a glimpse of how unreal life has become for 700-plus tourists inside the compound.

+A Canary Islands health department spokeswoman said the organization of the guests' departure was a police matter.
+A national police spokesman in Tenerife did not respond to a request for comment, while the hotel's director said the decision was in the hands of health authorities.

 A video from inside the hotel showed guests sunbathing by one of the swimming pools and others serving themselves at a restaurant buffet.
 Some, but not all, wore masks, lowering them while eating.
 Lara Pennington from Manchester, staying at the hotel with her children and elderly inlaws, said basic safety measures such as wearing masks and washing hands regularly were being ignored.